Reviewing IMV Inc. (IMV)'s and Zafgen Inc. (NASDAQ:ZFGN)'s results | New Business Observer

 |-81.62%

-For the past year IMV Inc.’s stock price has smaller decline than Zafgen Inc.
+For the past year IMV Inc. was less bearish than Zafgen Inc.

 Summary